Last updated: Jun 10, 2019

 What is Rackspace Kubernetes-as-a-Service?

 Rackspace Kubernetes-as-a-Service (KaaS) is a managed service that enables Rackspace deployment engineers to provision Kubernetes® clusters in supported cloud provider environments.
 Kubernetes is an open source container orchestration tool that enables system administrators to manage containerized applications in an automated manner.
 Running containerized applications efficiently is a complex task that typically requires a team of experts to architect, deploy, and maintain your cluster in your specific environment.
 Rackspace KaaS does these things for you, so you can focus on what is important for your business.

 The Rackspace KaaS product includes the following features:

-The latest open-source version of Kubernetes
+A recent conformant open-source version of Kubernetes

 Your Kubernetes cluster runs the latest stable community Kubernetes software and is compatible with all Kubernetes tools.
 In a default configuration, three Kubernetes worker nodes are created that ensure high availability and fault tolerance for your cluster.

 Based on popular monitoring tools Prometheus®, Elasticsearch™, Grafana®, and others, the Rackspace KaaS solution ensures real-time analytics and statistics across your cluster.

 Private container image registry